ChainSafe/filecoin-common-node-api/tool/README.md

 Commands:
-  capture  Start a HTTP server, forwarding all requests to a single URI replay   Receive's stdin's concatenated JSON summaries of JSON-RPC exchanges (as output by the `json-rpc capture` command)
+  capture  Start a HTTP server, forwarding all requests to a single URI play     Receive's stdin's concatenated JSON summaries of JSON-RPC dialogue (as output by the `json-rpc capture` command)

 ```
 ### `filecoin-common-node-api-tool` `json-rpc` `capture`